Arsalanfallah/tech-spring-boot/README.md

 This is a Spring Boot-based application that [describe what your application does].
 It includes features such as [list some key features or functionality].

 ## Features
-- Feature 1
+- Mapstruct
-- Feature 2
+- Swagger
-- Feature 3
+- Lombok

 ## Technologies
 - **Java**: 17 (or your version)